Local P-shtukas and their relation to global G-shtukas: The Rapoport--Zink Spaces for Local P -Shtukas

 Let $\Gamma \subseteq \prod_i J_{\ul{\BL}_i}(Q_i)$ be a subgroup which is discrete for the product of the $z_i$-adic topologies.
 We say that $\Gamma$ is \emph{separated} if it is separated in the profinite topology, that is, if for every $1\ne g \in \Gamma$ there is a normal subgroup of finite index that does not contain $g$.

 \begin{proposition} Let $\Gamma \subseteq \prod_i J_{\ul{\BL}_i}(Q_i)$ be a separated discrete subgroup.
-Then the quotient $\Gamma\backslash \prod_i \CM_{\ul{\BL}_i}^{\hat Z_i}$ is a locally noetherian, adic formal algebraic $\Spf \BaseFldInSectUnif\dbl \ul\zeta \dbr$-stack locally formally of finite type.
+Then the quotient $\Gamma\backslash \prod_i \CM_{\ul{\BL}_i}^{\hat Z_i}$ is a locally noetherian, adic formal algebraic $\Spf \BaseFldInSectUnif\dbl \ul\xi \dbr$-stack locally formally of finite type.
 Moreover, the 1-morphism $\prod_i\CM_{\ul{\BL}_i}^{\hat Z_i}\to \Gamma\backslash \prod_i \CM_{\ul{\BL}_i}^{\hat Z_i}$ is adic and \'etale. \end{proposition}

-Here we say that a formal algebraic $\Spf\BaseFldInSectUnif\dbl \ul\zeta \dbr$-stack $\CX$ (see \cite[Definition~A.5]{Har1}) is \emph{$\CJ$-adic} for a sheaf of ideals $\CJ\subset\CO_\CX$, if for some (any) presentation $X\to\CX$ the formal scheme $X$ is $\CJ\CO_X$-adic, that is, $\CJ^r\CO_X$ is an ideal of definition of $X$ for all $r$.
+Here we say that a formal algebraic $\Spf\BaseFldInSectUnif\dbl \ul\xi \dbr$-stack $\CX$ (see \cite[Definition~A.5]{Har1}) is \emph{$\CJ$-adic} for a sheaf of ideals $\CJ\subset\CO_\CX$, if for some (any) presentation $X\to\CX$ the formal scheme $X$ is $\CJ\CO_X$-adic, that is, $\CJ^r\CO_X$ is an ideal of definition of $X$ for all $r$.
 We then call $\CJ$ an \emph{ideal of definition of $\CX$}.
 We say that $\CX$ is \emph{locally formally of finite type} if $\CX$ is locally noetherian, adic, and if the closed substack defined by the largest ideal of definition (see \cite[A.7]{Har1}) is an algebraic stack locally of finite type over $\Spec\BaseFldInSectUnif$.
 Before proving the above proposition let us state the following lemma.
+Recall that (also an infinite dimensional) scheme is quasi-compact if and only if it is a finite union of affine schemes.
+Further recall that every morphism from a quasi-compact scheme to an ind-quasi-projective ind-scheme factors through a quasi-projective subscheme by \cite[Lemma~5.4]{H-V}.